ashathaway/Hello-World/README.md

 I am using R and Python syntax for my projects in Github.

 # Additional Information
-This is just a sample used for an assignemnt to learn GitHub.
+This is a sample used for an assignemnt to learn GitHub.

 ## The End